In Mills v. Mills, (1st DCA, June 24, 2014) the Florida appellate court addressed the evidentiary burdens in a guardianship incapacity hearing.

-Several witnesses testified during Lee’s case in chief.
+Several witnesses testified during Lee’s case in chief at the guardianship incapacity hearing.
 Helen’s granddaughter testified about her grandmother’s phobias, routines, and odd behavior.
 An expert committee of three medical professionals that had examined Helen testified that Helen lacked capacity.
 Helen’s primary care physician testified that Helen was “frail and probably weak, that her husband’s medical conditions were causing her a lot of mental anguish, but that he felt as though ‘she was very competent, [and] able to make decision[s].’”

 After Lee’s case in chief, Helen and Lyn (Helen’s other son), moved for an involuntary dismissal of Lee’s petition to determine capacity.
 The Florida guardianship court granted the involuntary dismissal.
 In the order granting the involuntary dismissal, the Florida guardianship court stated that Lee did not meet his burden of proving incapacity by “clear and convincing evidence.”

-The Florida appellate court determined that the trial court’s application of the clear and convincing evidence standard was error, because the correct burden of proof for granting or denying a motion for involuntary dismissal is competent substantial evidence.
+The Florida appellate court determined that this was error, because the correct burden of proof for granting or denying a motion for involuntary dismissal is competent substantial evidence.

 Substantial competent evidence is a much lower and easier to meet standard than clear and convincing evidence.
 The side defending the incapacity proceeding, when faced with the evidence that was admitted into the record, essentially had the choice of not putting its case on (and risking having the guardianship court rule against them without the benefit of their own evidence) or proceeding to put its case on.
 Although trial is expensive, the fact that they had already prepared for trial suggests the better course of action would have been to go ahead and present their evidence of capacity and lucidity rather than risking a reversal because the judge felt that the evidence presented by the moving part was not adequate to prove incapacity.